3.7 | 244 Votes

-NOTE: Windows Media Player 11 requires the K-Lite Codec Pack in order to play M4A files.
-Windows Media Player 12 (included with Windows 7) provides native support for the M4A format.
+NOTE: Windows Media Player 11 requires the K-Lite Codec Pack to play M4A files.

 Many audio players and editors, including Adobe Audition, Apple GarageBand, and VideoLAN VLC media player, can convert M4A files to other audio formats.